SeniorSam9/PetHelper/README.md

 first go to the backend directory and run server.js after that you run the main.dart file.. now you can use the app as a user.. create your account -- > log in -- > and start helping some pets..
+* if you couldn't post a pet try to upload smaller image size (preferably less than 100kb )